(Cemetery Scene with Nicolas Cage Ghost Rider, 2007. Prop Master Lisa Brennan.

 You seem to be drawn back to Docklands Studios time and again?

 My first film here was Ghost Rider.
 My main memory for that is of going to Melbourne cemetery where they built a caretaker’s cottage, using a mould to make it look like bluestone.
-It was built in three weeks, it was just so quick.
+It was built in three weeks – even the locals thought it was real and wondered why they hadn’t noticed it before!

 (Cemetery Scene, Ghost Rider, 2007.
 Image by Lisa Brennan, property master)

 I’ve loved being here at Docklands Studios.
-I’ve worked here for The Pacific, I, Frankenstein, Childhoods End, Winchester, Better Man and just recently the Sony project.
-In Melbourne it’s very easy to film and you’re so near the city, you’re so near the freeways.
+I’ve worked here for The Pacific; I, Frankenstein; Childhood’s End; Winchester; Better Man and just recently the Sony project.
+In Melbourne it’s very easy to film and you’re so near the city, you’re so near the freeways and the shops.

 (Set of I, Frankenstein, 2014.
 Property master Lisa Brennan.
 Publicity still by Ben King)